The history of RoboFont ↩

 |RoboFont 3||Python 3||UFO 3||FontParts|

 With the end of life date for Python 2.X coming near, it was necessary to undertake the upgrade to Python 3.
-The experience upgrading the simpler DrawBot to py3 served as the final encouragement.
-This required upgrading all underlying libraries (vanilla, defcon, fontTools, etc) to py3 first.
+The experience upgrading the simpler DrawBot to Python 3 served as the final encouragement.
+The main problem consisted in updating all the building blocks used to build RoboFont, more than the application itself.
+At the same time, the jump from UFO2 to UFO3 was underway, and – as any change altering existing data structures – it had to be performed with extreme care.

 Having both Python and UFO in version 3, it seemed fitting to bump the RoboFont version to 3 too.